aquasecurity/deployments/2_enforcers/kube_enforcer/manifests/kube_enforcer_advanced_starboard/README.md

-## Aqua KubeEnforcer Advance
+## Aqua KubeEnforcer Advanced Starboard

-{ Need to update here about KE advanced }
+Aqua KubeEnforcer Advanced Starboard is the Aqua KubeEnforcer component with Starboard capability deployed in a special Advanced configuration.

+Aqua KubeEnforcer Advanced is a method of deploying Aqua KubeEnforcer in a special Advanced configuration while using KubeEnforcers for Pod Enforcer injection.
+This causes Pod Enforcer traffic to be routed to the KubeEnforcers through a local envoy, which then forwards the traffic to an Aqua Gateway.
+This configuration improves performance and reduces remote network connections between pods and Gateways.
+For more information, refer to product documentation, [Advanced Deployment for Aqua KubeEnforcer](https://docs.aquasec.com/docs/deploy-k8s-aqua-kubeenforcers#section-advanced-deployment-for-pod-enforcer-injection).

+Starboard is an Aqua Security open-source tool that increases the effectiveness of Kubernetes security.
+Starboard is deployed by default, when you deploy KubeEnforcer.

+When Starboard is deployed, it assesses workload compliance throughout the lifecycle of the workloads.
+This enables the KubeEnforcer to:
+* Re-evaluate workload compliance during workload runtime, taking any workload and policy changes into account
+* Reflect the results of compliance evaluation in the Aqua UI at all times, not only when workloads are created.

+To deploy KubeEnforcer with Advanced configuration:
+- While performing the manual deployment, use the manifest yaml files in the [kube_enforcer_advanced](https://github.com/KoppulaRajender/deployments/tree/6.5_dev/2_enforcers/kube_enforcer/manifests/kube_enforcer_advanced) directory.
+- While deploying KubeEnforcer using Aquactl, add the relevant flag as specified in the section, [Deploy KubeEnforcer using Aquactl](#deploy-kubeenforcer-using-aquactl).

 ## Prerequisites

+- Your Aqua credentials: username and password

-- Aqua registry access to pull images, cluster access via kubectl, and RBAC authorization to deploy applications
+- Access to Aqua registry to pull images, access to cluster through kubectl, and RBAC authorization to deploy applications

-- The KubeEnforcer deployment token copied from the Aqua Enterprise Server (console) UI for authentication.
-The token is provisioned to the KubeEnforcer as a secret
+- The KubeEnforcer deployment token copied from the Aqua Server UI for authentication.
+Aqua uses this token to authenticate the KubeEnforcers and associate them with a specific enforcer group policy.
+When you deploy a new KubeEnforcer, you should provide this token as a Kubernetes secret

 - A PEM-encoded CA bundle which will be used to validate the KubeEnforcer certificate

 - A PEM-encoded SSL cert to configure the KubeEnforcer

+- If you plan to connect to an Aqua Server on a different cluster, make sure that you have the remote Aqua gateway address.

+It is recommended that you complete the sizing and capacity assessment for the deployment.
+Refer to [Sizing Guide](https://docs.aquasec.com/docs/sizing-guide).

 ## Considerations

-Please consider the following options for deploying the KubeEnforcer.
+Consider the following options for deploying the KubeEnforcer:

 - PEM-encoded CA bundle and SSL certs
   - Use the [gen_ke_certs.sh](https://github.com/aquasecurity/deployments/tree/6.2/orchestrators/kubernetes/manifests/aqua_csp_009_enforcer/kube_enforcer_advanced_starboard/gen_ke_certs.sh) script to generate the required CA bundle and SSL certificates.
-You can also refer to KubeEnforcer SSL considerations section to manually generate them.
+You can also refer to KubeEnforcer [SSL considerations](#kubeenforcer-ssl-considerations) section to manually generate them.

 - Mutual Auth
-  - If you want to enable mutual auth between the KubeEnforcer and the Gateway, refer to the [Aqua Enterprise documentation portal](https://docs.aquasec.com/v6.2/).
+  - Aqua uses self-signed certificates for secure communication between its components (KubeEnforcer and Gateway).
+If you require using your own CA authority, you need to prepare the SSL cert for the domain you choose to configure for the Aqua Server.
+You should modify the manifest deployment files with the mounts to the SSL secrets files.

 - Gateway
-  - By default, the KubeEnforcer will connect to an internal gateway over the aqua-gateway service name on port 8443.
+  - By default, the KubeEnforcer connects to an internal gateway over the aqua-gateway service name on port 8443.
-  - If you want to connect to an external gateway in a multi-cluster deployment, you will need to update the **AQUA_GATEWAY_SECURE_ADDRESS** value with the external gateway endpoint address, followed by the port number, in the 001_kube_enforcer_config.yaml file.
+  - If you want to connect to an external gateway in a multi-cluster deployment, you should update the **AQUA_GATEWAY_SECURE_ADDRESS** value with the external gateway endpoint address, followed by the port number, in the *001_kube_enforcer_config.yaml file*.

-- By default, KubeEnforcers are deployed in non-privileged mode.
+- By default, KubeEnforcers are deployed in the non-privileged mode.
 Note that protection is only applied to new or restarted containers.

 ## Deploy the KubeEnforcer

+You can deploy KubeEnforcer manually using the commands and manifests yaml files added in this directory.
+You should run commands as mentioned in the respective steps.
+From the following instructions:
-Step 1-2 are required only if you are deploying the KubeEnforcer in a new cluster that doesn't have the Aqua namespace and service-account.
-Otherwise, you can start with step 3.
+* Perform the steps 1 and 2 only if you deploy the KubeEnforcer in a cluster that does not have the Aqua namespace and service account
+* Skip to step 3 if the cluster already has Aqua namespace and service account

 1. **Create namespace**